planet-lia/lia-docs/content/getting-started.md

 Now it's time to send your bot John to battle.
 To make things fun let's battle it against itself!
 Again open up your terminal or GitBash and run the command from below (if you encounter problems check our <a href="/common-problems/" target="_blank">Common problems</a> page).
 Note that when you run the `play` command for the first time it has to download a few libraries for your bot and it might take a minute or two.
-Consecutive runs will be way faster.
+Later runs will be way faster.

 ```bash
 ./lia play John John